 Money truly makes the world go round.
 It has prominent applications in almost every industry.
-Consumers purchase products and services for their daily use with money, while businesses of various sizes use it for business transactions.
+Consumers purchase products and services for their daily use with money while businesses of various sizes use it for business transactions.
 In the past, money has been subject to control by centralized systems like banks and governments.
 However, the emergence of cryptocurrency driven by unconventional tokenomics has completely changed the world’s perception of the finance industry.

-With its current valuation exceeding the sum of $2.5 trillion, the increasing value of cryptocurrencies is evidence of the global growth of the crypto market.
+With its current valuation exceeding the sum of $2.5 trillion.
+The increasing value of cryptocurrencies is evidence of the global growth of the crypto market.
 While most people are aware of what cryptocurrency tokens are, they are less familiar with how to evaluate them.
 In order to even begin to understand the basics of these tokens, it’s necessary to first study their many applications.
 Various organizations have introduced their own cryptocurrency tokens with both conventional and unconventional uses.
-In this way, they have built new micro-economics systems within the massive crypto market.
+In this way, they have built new micro-economic systems within the massive crypto market.
 The study of the economics of cryptocurrencies as well as their functionality, demand, supply, allocation, and metrics has been coined Tokenomics.

 Use cases for crypto tokens